One page profiles

-A one-page profile is a single page which conveys an individual child or young person’s personal views about themselves to others.
+A One-Page Profile is a single page which conveys an individual child or young person’s personal views about themselves to others.
 It usually summarises an individual’s strengths, views, wishes and support needs.
 We use them to promote understanding of a person and how best to support them in a wide range of contexts.

-What a one-page profile is used for
+What is a One-Page Profile is used for?

-One-page profiles can be used in a variety of ways.
+One-Page Profiles can be used in a variety of ways.
 These are some suggestions:

 Introduce:

-• Introduce a child or young person or adult
+• Introduce a child or young person or adult.

-• Introduce themselves to other people
+• Introduce themselves to other people.

 Support:

-• Support transition planning from class to class, year to year and setting to setting
+• Support transition planning from class to class, year to year and setting to setting.

 • Support a person-centred approach for children and young people with SEND.
 We achieve this by sharing information between home, school and with other involved professionals.